-SAN FRANCISCO INTERNATIONAL AIRPORT AIRTRAIN AUTOMATED PEOPLE MOVER owned by the San Francisco Airports Commission and currently operated and maintained by Alstom.
+SAN FRANCISCO INTERNATIONAL AIRPORT AIRTRAIN AUTOMATED PEOPLE MOVER

 The San Francisco International Airport AirTrain APM system began operation on February 24, 2003, as a six-mile system.
 It operates 24 hours every day, providing free service throughout the San Francisco International Airport.
 The AirTrain was originally contracted to Bombardier (now Alstom) as a designbuild-operate-maintain project.
-The system is
+The system is owned by the San